Don't overlook these!

 For defined benefit plans, rather than a contribution limit, the limit is placed on the benefit amount that may be provided under the plan.

-For tax year 2011, the annual benefit for a participant under a defined benefit plan cannot exceed the smaller of the following amounts:
+For tax year 2016, 2015,,and 2014, the annual benefit for a participant under a defined benefit plan cannot exceed the smaller of the following amounts:

-This is an annual process designed to insure that the funds are actually there when the time comes for each plan participant to receive his/her pension benefit.
+This process designed to ensure that the funds are actually there when the time comes for each plan participant to receive his pension benefit.